1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 This guide explains how to retrieve all the email sent to a domain without declaring an email address each time.

 Imagine you use firstname.lastname@example.org but want to receive emails even if the sender gets the address wrong (email@example.com, firstname.lastname@example.org, etc).
 With a catchall address, a sender getting the address wrong will not receive an error message and you can see the emails by logging in to email@example.com

 This is ideal if you want to receive all the messages for which there is no specific address on your domain.

 Creating a "catchall" address

-Create a new email address (help) in your Mail hosting.
+- Create a new email address in your Mail hosting (help).

-However, we would advise against creating this account because it also retrieves all the spam and viruses; after a wave of spam, it therefore runs the risk of being completely saturated.
+We advise against creating this account because it also retrieves all the spam and viruses; during a wave of spam, it therefore runs the risk of becoming totally saturated.
 It is better for senders to receive an error message warning them that the email address they specified does not exist so that they do not continue to use it as a recipient address.

 Moreover, if you configure the "Auto-reply" function for a catchall@ address on your domain, no automatic reply will be sent to the people sending a message to an address which does not exist on the domain.

 In any case, do not add this "catchall" address as an alias for an existing address.